» College Relations and Marketing «

 Music and Video

 - Do not use copyrighted music and/or videos without purchasing required licensing.
-Contact College Relations with questions prior to publishing.
+Contact College Relations and Marketing with questions prior to publishing.
 This applies to embedded Facebook feeds within a web page.

 - If you lose your connection to the Contribute software or are a new user, you will need a key.
 Contact Darin Hoffman, webmaster, to request a Contribute key.